-The Coalition Government has introduced legislation which doubles the maximum penalty and provides mandatory minimum sentences of five years’ imprisonment for the trafficking of illegal firearms.
+Our Government passed legislation to double the maximum penalty and provide mandatory minimum five year sentences for the trafficking of illegal firearms.

 USING PROCEEDS OF CRIME TO FIGHT CRIME

-Labor by contrast, previously used money in the Confiscated Assets Account to boost its Budget bottom line – and their policy is to do the same if they get back into office.
+By contrast, Labor previously used money in the Confiscated Assets Account to boost its Budget bottom line.

 HELPING LOCAL COMMUNITIES FIGHT CRIME